Pachchis: Production

 Raamz, who previously worked as a costume designer, made his debut as an actor in the film.

 Soundtrack

 Reception

 Neeshita Nyayapati of The Times of India gave a rating of 2 out of 5 and stated, "Sounds great on paper, but the film fails to take off."
 A critic of Pinkvilla wrote about the film that "Pachchis is not a fabulous thriller but it respects the audience's time at the minimum."
-LetsOTTs Siddarth Srinivas, rated the film 2/5 and called it a "sub-standard crime drama."
+LetsOTT's Siddarth Srinivas, rated the film 2/5 and called it a "sub-standard crime drama."
 He added that the film stuck to the basics when it should have really tried to do something different.